CPernet/ReproducibleQuantitativeDataScience/README.md

 - Concepts and tools for protocol documentation, and study pre-registration - lecture (1.5h)
 - Case studies - exercise (1h)
 - Using markdown for documentation - practical (1/2h)
-- Version control and social coding with Git and GitHub - practical (3h)
+- Version control and social coding with Git and GitHub - practical, split in novice/advanced course (3h)

 ### Course work